Still highly distracted from main blogging subjects at the moment, and a month since I’ve blogged at all – my biggest hiatus ever ?

 Searching for tabs and lyrics I couldn’t help noticing variation and even vagueness in the freely transcribed lyrics and in the chords too, more than just transposed keys.
 Well it turns out there are several versions / variations, and I’ve not yet found any formally published sheet music versions, other than lyrics of the Warner-Chappell Music “Tim Rose / Bonnie Dobson” version.

 Turns out Canadian Bonnie Dobson originally wrote the song in 1961 and first performed it in ’62.
-Tim Rose gained co-writing credits from publishing his version with an extra verse in 1966.
+Tim Rose gained 25% co-writing credits from publishing his version with an extra verse in 1966.
 And indeed Blackfoot did make it theirs with an extra verse as late as 1984.
-And that’s just the half of it.
+The first version I ever heard by Scarecrow, they referred to as a Tim Rose cover.
+My favourite version, until I heard the Devo version, probably remains Blackfoot.

 I think this is the Dobson / Rose / Blackfoot version I’m going with

-Walk me out in the morning dew (my) baby
+Walk me out in the morning dew (my) honey

 Please walk me out in the morning dew